Sync Obsidian Across Devices via Synology NAS

 What I did actually find annoying was the lack of a cross-device sync, at least for free.
 Obsidian does offer this service as a paid $4/month option, but I’m cheap and don’t want to.

-I have a personal server, a Synology DS920+ mainly used as a media server with a handful network monitoring tools running as well.
-Synology also offers a sync tool, that syncs data between multiple devices, much like Dropsync, as well as some cloud backup tools.
+I have a NAS, a Synology DS920+ mainly used as a media server with a handful network monitoring tools running as well (one day I’ll built a proper homelab…).
+Synology also offers a sync tool that syncs data between multiple devices, much like Dropsync, as well as some cloud backup tools.
 All of this runs on a single account and is directly connected to the file system on my NAS.

 So here is the setup.

-- My Obsidian vault is saved to a network-mapped folder on the NAS
+2. My Obsidian vault is saved to a network-mapped folder on the NAS.

-- Synology Drive is installed on my phone, and is connected to the NAS.
+3. The Synology Drive app is installed on my phone, and is connected to the NAS

 That’s basically it.
-When a file is changed or added by Obsidian on my PC, it is immediately saved to my NAS, then synced to my phone via Synology Drive (and additionally backed up to a separate cloud storage service via Synology Cloud Sync) and accessible when I open the Obsidian app.
-Then the same thing but backwards when a file is created or changed on my phone.
+When a file is changed or added by Obsidian on my PC, it is immediately saved to my NAS, then syncs to my phone via Synology Drive (and additionally backed up to a separate cloud storage service via Synology Cloud Sync) and is accessible when I open the Obsidian app.
+Then the same thing, but backwards, occurs when a file is created or changed on my phone.

 While not quite “free” in the sense that the DS920+ and it’s accompanying goodies were certainly not cheap, this uses equipment I already had and with no additional services to sign up for or subscribe to, with an added bonus of easy backups.